 In addition, the French name of Cipate is “Six-Pâtes”.
 People believe that it is either derived from the adaptation of the English’s name pronunciation or the 6 times folding of the dough during the cooking process.

-7. Tourtière – Acadian Meat Pie
+7. Tourtière – Meat Pie

 The origin of Tourtiere remains fuzzy nowadays.
 While many believe the recipe belongs to the French immigrants, the locals in Quebec insist it’s their invention.
 Despite that, it’s also a culinary staple for the Acadians.